What to do if your debt has been sold to a debt collection agency

 This could also be the steppingstone to the collection agency beginning court action and a CCJ being registered on your credit file.

-As mentioned above, debt collectors have the same rights as the lender they bought the account from; they don’t have any special powers.
+As mentioned above, private debt collection companies have the same rights as the lender they bought the account from; they don’t have any special powers.

 This means that they will call, email and write to you to ask for payment and encourage you to clear the debt outstanding.
 It’s very important to engage with them as soon as possible to avoid high levels of interest etc. being added on.